Get,

 • Food containing tannins like corn, grapes, sorghum

-Let me give you a tip.
 To enhance your body’s absorption of iron, it might be beneficial to consume foods high in vitamin C along with iron-rich foods.
 Vitamin C may be found in citrus fruits, tomatoes, berries, kiwi fruit, melons, green leafy vegetables, and capsicum.
-By combining vitamin C-rich foods with iron-rich foods, you might maximise the absorption of iron and support your body’s nutritional needs.
+Combining these with iron-rich foods may help enhance iron uptake and contribute to meeting the body’s nutritional requirements4.

 Dr. Rajeev Singh, BAMS

-How Can You Get More Iron From Your Diet?
+How Can You Support Better Iron Intake Through Your Diet?

-• Refrain from drinking tea or coffee with meals
+• Refrain from drinking tea or coffee with meals, as they may reduce iron absorption

-• Consult with your doctor and choose supplements containing ferrous salts
+• Consult with your doctor before starting any iron supplements, especially those containing ferrous salts

 When to Seek Help